hunters-org/hunter-kit/README.md

 - **Organized Results**: The toolkit organizes all results in a modern and reliable way, which is immensely helpful during the reporting phase.
 - **Statistics**: Generate detailed statistics to provide a comprehensive overview of the findings.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you have any suggestions, improvements, or bug reports.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Special thanks to all the contributors and the open-source community for their valuable inputs and support.

----

 # run the project